-When approaching journalists to feature your startup 6 Story Angles to Help Achieve PR Goals, startup founders struggle a lot with how to approach the journalist.
-It is known that most journalists receive a lot of pitches from every other person.
+When approaching journalists to feature their startup, startup founders struggle a lot with how to approach the journalist.
+After all, most journalists receive a lot of pitches from hundreds of brands daily.
 To stand out from the crowd, you need to approach your pitch very differently.
-The best way is to understand what your story is and what angle you will use to get a journalist interested.
+The best way is to understand what your story angles are and what way you will use to get a journalist interested.

 Sometimes your startup might not be so world-changing, but your recent milestone could be.
 Sometimes it might not be promising a quantum computer but it’s helping solve flooding problems around the world.
 To get journalists interested in your startup, share the story using the following story angles;